bee344/asset-hub-examples/README.md

 - Significantly lower deposits (0.01 DOT) than the Polkadot Relay Chain.
 - Ability to pay transaction fees in certain assets.
 As in, accounts would **not** need DOT to exist on-chain or pay fees.

-The Asset Hub will use DOT as its native currency.
-Users can transfer DOT from the Relay Chain into the Asset Hub and use it natively, and to the Relay Chain Asset Hub back to the Relay Chain for staking, governance, or any other activity.
+Asset Hub will use DOT as its native currency.
+Users can transfer DOT from the Relay Chain into Asset Hub and use it natively, and to the Relay Chain Asset Hub back to the Relay Chain for staking, governance, or any other activity.

 ### Running a Polkadot Asset Hub node

-Using the Asset Hub will require running a parachain node to sync the chain.
+Using Asset Hub will require running a parachain node to sync the chain.
 This is very similar to running a Polkadot node, with the addition of some extra flags.
 You can download the latest release of the [`polkadot-parachain` binary](https://github.com/paritytech/polkadot-sdk/releases/latest/) or build it from [source](https://github.com/paritytech/polkadot-sdk/) with the following commands:
 ```bash
 $ cargo build --release --locked --bin polkadot-parachain
 ```